mkaul/ccm-gulp/README.md

       },
-      "repo_suffix": "-page",       // repository suffix for gh-pages branch of your Project Pages "api_dirname": "api",         // name of directory of API documentation "destination": "resources/",  // directory for remotified ccm components "external_components": "external_components",  // directory for extra components not in your own repository "server_url": "http://{user}.github.io/{repo}/resources/"  // URL with placeholders
+      "repo_suffix": "-page",       // repository suffix for gh-pages branch of your Project Pages "api_dirname": "api",         // name of directory of API documentation "index_file": "index.html",   // file for indexing all documents of all ccm components in your repo "destination": "resources/",  // directory for remotified ccm components "external_components": "external_components",  // directory for extra components not in your own repository "server_url": "http://{user}.github.io/{repo}/resources/"  // URL with placeholders